 In the lower Rhinelands of Germany, carnival season is a time, especially children are looking forward to.
 Weeks ahead every child is pondering about which costume to choose, which role to slip into.
-In my time, most of the kids, having read the books of the german writer Karl May or seen one of the movies about Old Shatterhand and Winnetou, wanted to be an american indian.
+In my time, most of the kids, having read the books of the german writer Karl May or having seen one of the movies about Old Shatterhand and Winnetou, wanted to be an american indian.

 Though we understood quite well that Winnetou was a fictional character, we did not really want to know.
 We wanted him to be real.
 By putting on a Winnetou carnival costume, we wished to become like him, be just as strong, have his grandeur, be just as noble.
 Every little boy and every little girl wanted to somehow take part in the magnificence and nobleness of the chief of the Apache tribe in the story by Karl May.